These are our favorite sources of plants – all local, of course. Scroll down for native-plant specialty sources, plant sales and plant swaps.

 Friends of the National Arboretum holds a huge plant sale in April.

-Many garden clubs hold plant “swaps,” where gardeners give away their extra plants.
-Great way to try out new plants in your garden.
+Many garden clubs and community groups hold plant “swaps,” where gardeners give away their extra plants.
+They’re a great way to try out new plants in your garden.